-a.
-Description of study area: Project site is in the residential zone as per the CDP.
-The study area is 10km radius from the project site comprising of mixed land use - residential and commercial activities.
+- a.
+Description of study area: Project site is considered as Hi-tech zone with mutation corridor as per the CDP.
+The study area is 10km radius from the project site comprising of mixed land use -residential and commercial activities.
 The baseline environmental status of the study area are presented in the below sections.

 - ✓ Physical Environment

 - ✓ Biological Environment

 - ✓ Socio Economic Environment

 b.
-Physical Environment: The Components of physical environment discussed in this section includes,
+Physical Environment: The Components of physical environment discussed in this section includes.

-TABLE-3.1: ENVIRONMENTAL ATTRIBUTES & FREQUENCY OF MONITORING
+TABLE-3.1: Environmental Attributes & Frequency Of Monitoring

-3.1.
-LAND ENVIRONMENT
+3.2 LAND ENVIRONMENT